yale-cpsc-419-templates/pset-1-template/README.md

 ## Input Specification

-You may assume the users of your `lux.py` and `luxdetails.py` programs are acting "in good faith".
+You may assume the users of your `lux.py` and `luxdetails.py` programs are acting generally "in good faith".
 In particular, you may assume...

 * The user will only ever provide arguments at the command line that conform to the allowed arguments:
     * The only provided arguments will be `-h`, `-d date`, `-a agt`, `-c cls`, and `-l label` for `lux.py`